The Labor Force Participation Rate, Explained

 Who Is Not Included in the Labor Force?

 Looking at the components of the labor force, it makes sense that people who are neither employed nor unemployed are not a part of it.

 For example, someone who would like to work but has given up looking for a job is not considered unemployed and is therefore not part of the labor force.
 A person in this situation is referred to as a discouraged worker.

 Many people who are not in the labor force are either students or retirees.
 Family responsibilities can also keep people out of the workforce: For instance, though a stay-at-home parent might be working very hard raising children, that person is counted differently in the statistics and would not be part of the labor force.
-Similarly, a person with a disability who hasn’t worked or looked for work would also be considered out of the labor force.

 The Labor Force Participation Rate vs. the Unemployment Rate

 The BLS also explains the difference between the labor force participation rate and the unemployment rate.